robertwalid/K8s_User_Creation_X509_Certs/README.md

   * Move all the certificates in the .certs directory
   * Create the user inside Kubernetes
   * Create a context for the user
-  * Create the config file for the user and move it into the .kube directory
+  * Create the config file for the user and move it into the .kube directory (don't forget to set variables inside the scripts.
+See below)

 At the end of the script you will have a user created in Kubernetes and your edge node with limited access to your Kubernetes.
 In order to learn how to manage authorizations with RBAC you can read [my article](http://www.adaltas.com/en/?p=7097&preview=true).